Tim-B/grunt-aws-lambda/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 0.1.0
-* 0.1.0 - Initial release
+Initial release

+### 0.2.0
-* 0.2.0 - Adding some unit tests, refactoring deploy task into single task and converting tasks to multitasks
+Adding some unit tests, refactoring deploy task into single task and converting tasks to multitasks

+### 0.3.0
-* 0.3.0 - Adding more warnings for various failure cases
+Adding more warnings for various failure cases

-* 0.4.0 - Many bug fixes and pull requests,
+### 0.4.0

+* Added support for succeed and fail functions - [pull request by jonyo](https://github.com/Tim-B/grunt-aws-lambda/pull/11)
+* Added NPM to package.json - [pull request by jonyo](https://github.com/Tim-B/grunt-aws-lambda/pull/13), should address [issue 2](https://github.com/Tim-B/grunt-aws-lambda/issues/2#issuecomment-104805707)
+* Added timeout and memory options - [timeout pull request by aidancasey](https://github.com/Tim-B/grunt-aws-lambda/pull/3)
+* Bumped aws-sdk version
+* Bumped adm-zip version, will hopefully address [issue 4](https://github.com/Tim-B/grunt-aws-lambda/issues/4)